mp3il/bluesnap-ios/README.md

 | `billingDetails` | An instance of `BSBillingAddressDetails` that contains properties for name, address, city, country, state, and email. |
 | `shippingDetails` | An instance of `BSShippingAddressDetails` that contains properties for name, address, and so on. |

-In ViewController.swift of the demo app, take a look at the `setInitialShopperDetails` function to see an example of setting these variables with user data.
+In ViewController.swift of the demo app, take a look at the `setInitialShopperDetails` function to see an example of setting these properties with user data.

-> **Note**: If you wish to pre-populate the shipping details page, then `withShipping` must be set to `true`.
+#### Handling tax updates (optional)
+If you choose to collect shipping details (i.e. `withShipping` is set to `true`), then you may want to update tax rates whenever the user changes their shipping location.
+Supply a callback function to handle tax updates to the `updateTaxFunc` property of `initialData`.
+Your function will be called whenever the user changes their shipping country or state.

+To see an example, check out `updateTax` in the demo app.

 ### Defining your callback function
 `purchaseFunc` is a parameter of `showCheckoutScreen` that takes a callback function to be invoked after the user hits “Pay” and their data is successfully submitted to BlueSnap (and associated with your token).